Peter Swan (footballer, born 1966): Leeds United

 Swan turned professional with Leeds United in August 1984, having impressed those at the club so much as to earn comparisons to John Charles.
 Gary Speed was his boot boy.
 He was not utilised by Eddie Gray, but instead made his debut as a forward under Billy Bremner on 14 October 1985, in a Full Members Cup defeat to Manchester City at Maine Road.
 He won his first Football League start on 1 January 1986, playing alongside Neil Aspin in a Second Division fixture against Oldham Athletic.
 His first two senior goals came in a 4–0 win against Stoke City on 1 February, both were headers from John Stiles crosses.
-He finished the 1984–85 season with three goals in sixteen games.
+He finished the 1984–85 season with three goals in 16 games.

-Leeds reached the semi-finals of the FA Cup in 1986–87, Swan played in the quarter-final victory over Wigan Athletic, but missed the semi-final defeat to Coventry City at Hillsborough with a knee injury.
+Leeds reached the semi-finals of the FA Cup in 1986–87; Swan played in the quarter-final victory over Wigan Athletic but missed the semi-final defeat to Coventry City at Hillsborough with a knee injury.
 After Leeds posted a fourth-place finish in the league, his teammates then went on to lose to Charlton Athletic in the play-off final – Swan missed the game due to his knee injury – this would be as close as Swan would get to reaching the top-flight of English football.

-For the 1987–88 season he shared a room with David Batty.
+For the 1987–88 season, he shared a room with David Batty.
 Swan also set up the first of Batty's four Leeds goals in a boxing day clash with Manchester City at Maine Road.
-Though he was never consistently in the first eleven under Bremner, when new manager Howard Wilkinson was appointed in 1988–89 Swan fell out of the first team picture completely.
-He did not take to Wilkinson, and ended his first team chances at Leeds when he told Wilkinson's assistant, Mike Hennigan, that "I don't want to play for you...
+Though he was never consistently in the first XI under Bremner, when new manager Howard Wilkinson was appointed in 1988–89 Swan fell out of the first-team picture completely.
+He did not take to Wilkinson and ended his first-team chances at Leeds when he told Wilkinson's assistant, Mike Hennigan, that "I don't want to play for you...
 I just don't like him [Wilkinson]."
-Swan handed in seven written transfer requests in the first three months, though was given two games before his request was granted.
+Swan handed in seven written transfer requests in the first three months, though he was given two games before his request was granted.